 Compared to previous generations, we can expect to live longer healthier lives.
 In the past, people retired at 65 usually passing away within several years.
 Now ,the average life expectancy has risen to 78.
 The interesting thing about average life expectancy is that it factors in all those that are gone.
 This means that if you are in reasonably good health, there is a good chance you will survive into your 80's, 90's, or even longer.

-In conclusion, the purpose of “why you should never retire” reflects that retirement is not the lifestyle for everyone.
+The purpose of why you shouldn't quit working reflects that retirement is not the lifestyle for everyone.
 The reality is very few of us have properly prepared for the next twenty to thirty years.
-Instead of retirement being a happy life of leisure and fun, it could possibly become a life of misery.
+Instead of your golden years being a happy life of leisure and fun, it could possibly become a life of misery.
 I’m not suggesting you should stay at a job you hate; rather find and do something you actually enjoy and can have fun.